 |Workers of All Ages||Workers Ages 55 and Over||Percent Ages 55 and Over|

 |Transportation and Warehousing||52,216||14,262||27%|

 |Private and public average employment for 1st Quarter 2013 and prior three quarters.|

 |Source: U.S. Census Bureau, Local Employment Dynamics|

-The extreme example is Wheeler County, where one in three workers is 55 or older.
-There are fewer than 300 payroll workers at private businesses or working for state and local governments in the county, and about 92 are in the 55 and over age group.
-The next youngest age group of 45 to 54 year olds has 81 workers, and the 35 to 44 group has just 46.
+The extreme examples are Wheeler and Wallowa counties, where one-third of workers are 55 or older.
+Wheeler County has about 307 payroll workers at private businesses or working for state and local governments in the county, and about 105 are in the 55 and over age group.
+The next youngest age group of 45 to 54 year olds has 73 workers, and the 35 to 44 group has just 52.
 It may be a challenge to keep the same level of economic activity going in Wheeler County unless new workers can be attracted into the area.